Yola dialect: Vocabulary

 The glossary compiled by Jacob Poole provides most of what is known about the Forth and Bargy vocabulary.
 Poole was a farmer and member of the Religious Society of Friends (Quakers) from Growtown in the Parish of Taghmon on the border between the baronies of Bargy and Shelmalier.
 He collected words and phrases from his tenants and farm labourers between 1800 and his death in 1827.

-Although most of its vocabulary is Anglo-Saxon in origin, Yola contains many borrowings from Irish and French.
+Although most of its vocabulary is Old English in origin, Yola contains many borrowings from Irish and French.

+All the Yola etymons are Middle English unless stated otherwise.
+Yola words derived from a non-standard Middle English form list the variant first, followed by the variant in parentheses.